Data Study • December 2024

 Executive Summary: The State of AI Salaries in 2024

-The artificial intelligence skills premium is no longer speculation—it's quantifiable.
-Our analysis of Bureau of Labor Statistics data covering 2.8 million tech workers reveals that professionals in AI and machine learning roles earn a consistent 10% premium over their counterparts in traditional software development.
+The artificial intelligence skills premium is no longer speculation, it's quantifiable.
+Bureau of Labor Statistics data covering 2.8 million tech workers shows that professionals in AI and machine learning roles earn a consistent 10% premium over their counterparts in traditional software development.

 Perhaps more significantly, the job outlook data tells a story of diverging trajectories.
-Every AI-focused occupation in our analysis carries O*NET's 'Bright Outlook' designation, indicating both faster-than-average growth and numerous job openings.
+Every AI-focused occupation in this dataset carries O*NET's 'Bright Outlook' designation, indicating both faster-than-average growth and numerous job openings.
 In contrast, traditional roles like Computer Programmer face 'Below Average' outlook with projected job losses.

 $137,393